medialab/minet/docs/cli.md

 optional arguments:
   -h, --help                                      show this help message and exit --rate-limit RATE_LIMIT                         Authorized number of hits by minutes.
 Defaults to 6.
+Rcfile key: crowdtangle.rate_limit
   -o OUTPUT, --output OUTPUT                      Path to the output file.
 By default, everything will be printed to stdout.
   -t TOKEN, --token TOKEN                         CrowdTangle dashboard API token.
-  --end-date END_DATE                             The latest date at which a post could be posted (UTC!).
+Rcfile key: crowdtangle.token --end-date END_DATE                             The latest date at which a post could be posted (UTC!).
   -f {csv,jsonl}, --format {csv,jsonl}            Output format.
 Defaults to `csv`.
   --language LANGUAGE                             Language of posts to retrieve.
   -l LIMIT, --limit LIMIT                         Maximum number of posts to retrieve.
 Will fetch every post by default.
   --list-ids LIST_IDS                             Ids of the lists from which to retrieve posts, separated by commas.
   --partition-strategy PARTITION_STRATEGY         Query partition strategy to use to overcome the API search result limits.
 Should either be `day` or a number of posts.
+Will default to `500` if --sort-by is `date`.
   --resume                                        Whether to resume an interrupted collection.
 Requires -o/--output & --sort-by date
   --sort-by {date,interaction_rate,overperforming,total_interactions,underperforming}
                                                   The order in which to retrieve posts.
 Defaults to `date`.